grasshopper001/MMmodules/README.md

 			config: {
 				mqttServers: [
 					{
-						address: '47.96.26.134',  // Server address or IP address
+						address: 'localhost:3000',  // Server address or IP address
 						port: '1883',          // Port number if other than default
-						user: 'admin',          // Leave out for no user
+						user: 'username',          // Leave out for no user
-						password: 'admin',  // Leave out for no password
+						password: 'password',  // Leave out for no password
 						subscriptions: [
 							{
 								topic: 'traffic'// Topic to look for